 Ovi’s Crazy 8s

 In eight seasons, Ovi’s Crazy 8s has provided more than 3,100 children, soldiers and their families with the opportunity to see a Capitals home game free of charge.
-Through his decision in 2006 to create this community initiative, Alex Ovechkin generously provides underserved children, recuperating injured soldiers and active military and their families the chance to attend a Capitals home game at Verizon Center.
+Through his decision in 2006 to create this community initiative, Alex Ovechkin generously provides underserved children, recuperating injured soldiers and active military and their families the chance to attend a Capitals home game at Capital One Arena.
 Ovechkin purchases eight Capitals season tickets and donates them to Most Valuable Kids (MVK).
 MVK then distributes these tickets to either injured soldiers or active military and their families; or to boys and girls, 18 and under, through numerous nonprofit organizations that focus on children in low-income and underserved households.